California's Zero Waste Plan

 - Equity and inclusion are priorities as we redesign systems toward zero waste.

 California is building a comprehensive, circular strategy to reduce and reuse all materials.
-The Zero Waste Plan is due for publication in 2026.
+The Zero Waste Plan was published in 2026.

 Although California has collected for recycling: